XSpring/xspring.github.io/_pages/about.md

 I have started to forget things recently.
 Not sure why.
 Age ?
 Depression ?
 Stress ? or maybe a combination of them..
 So I need a place to document and store my thoughts and memories.
 For later references, if needed.

 ### Why go digital instead of papers ?
-More cost efficient, more convenient, more comfortable and more environnmental friendly.
+More cost efficient, more convenient, more comfortable and more environmental friendly.

 ### Why in QA format ?
 I am lazy to write long essay.
 English and writing are not my forte also.
 Plus, QA form helps me to organize thoughts better, and to quickly grase  the idea I want to look for.
 At least it works for me.